TheMineWay/jump2digital-skins-api/README.md

  - The code is optimized.
  - Code follows good practices (it is strongly typed and uses a strong framework).
  - Code is well documented.

+It is also secure and up to date.